mongodb-developer/workshop/01-Deploy-Cluster/README.md

 ## Module 1: Deploying an Atlas Cluster

 Create an Account or Log In to Atas
-We’ll be using MongoDB Atlas, our fully managed MongoDB-as-a-service, for this workshop.
+We’ll be using MongoDB Atlas, our fully managed Database as a Service, for this workshop.
 Go to [https://cloud.mongodb.com](https://cloud.mongodb.com) and either create a new account or log into an existing account you may have previously created.

 ### Create a Free Tier Cluster
 #### Click Build a Cluster